Restore Your Bite, Improve Function

 Frequently Asked Questions

-This section answers common questions about dental implants to help you understand what’s involved before, during and after the procedure.
+This section answers common questions about dental implants to provide general information about what may be involved before, during and after the procedure.

 What does a dental implant look like?

-A dental implant is made to look like a natural tooth, though most of it sits below the gumline and is not visible.
+A dental implant is designed to resemble a natural tooth, though most of it sits below the gumline and is not visible.
 Only the crown, the top part, can be seen when you smile, speak, or chew.
 Here’s what each part of the implant looks like:

 • Implant Post (Not Visible):